b13181554-prog/Yi/replit.md

 # OBENTCHI Trading Bot

 ## Overview
-OBENTCHI is a Telegram-based cryptocurrency trading bot designed to provide comprehensive technical analysis, real-time data, and automated functionalities for both cryptocurrency and forex markets.
-It features a full-fledged Telegram Web App, automated withdrawal and deposit systems, and multi-language support.
+OBENTCHI is a Telegram-based cryptocurrency trading bot offering comprehensive technical analysis, real-time data, and automated functionalities across cryptocurrency and forex markets.
+It features a Telegram Web App, automated withdrawal and deposit systems, and multi-language support.
 The project aims to be a robust, accessible trading assistant, empowering users with advanced analytical capabilities and a seamless trading workflow, with a business vision to capture a significant share of the automated trading market.

 ## User Preferences
 - Default Language: Arabic (ar)